ecupaio/dcgffl/_power-rankings/open-division-season-29-power-rankings-preseason.md

 permalink: /power-rankings/season-29-preseason-power-rankings/
 date: 2025-09-04 02:27:46 -0400
 author: >-
+  JC Adams.
 Season 29 is here, and the DCGFFL looks completely different.
 A new commissioner has taken the reins, rosters have been chosen, and for the first time in years, we will kick off without some of the league’s cornerstone & veteran QBs - Cline, Waggoner, Bryan S. & Hotchkiss.
 Their absence however leaves room for new stars to emerge.
 Welcome new QBs Chris D. and Matt R.!
   Please don’t embarrass yourselves.
-See below for some PRE-SEASON Power Rankings by JC Adams.
+See below for some PRE-SEASON Power Rankings.
 season: 29
 week: 0
 rankings: